Jibesh10101011/maplite/README.md

 `Click windows+s , type docker and open it`

 ## Step-5 : Start Zookeeper server
-Run the command
+Run the command on your shell
   ```bash
   docker run -p 2181:2181 zookeeper
   ```

 ## Step-6 : Run command on Powershell
-Run the command
+Run the command on your shell
   ```bash
     ipconfig
   ```